JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q14847254" title="Compositae">
 <param ve-entity eid="Q30765614" title="floret" aliases="florets">
 Henderson's botanical illustration highlights a trait of sunflowers that we may overlook due to our casual familiarity with the plant.
-Its flower heads are not single blossoms. _Helianthus_, like other members of the aster family, _Compositae_ (_Asteraceae_), produces a special kind of inflorescence that is a composite of many tiny flowers known as florets.[^ref20] This diagram of a mature flower head shows that what we generally call “petals” are actually ray florets; they are sterile and serve to attract pollinators to disk florets.
+Its flower heads are not single blossoms. _Helianthus_, like other members of the aster family, _Asteraceae_ (_Compositae_), produces a special kind of inflorescence: a composite of many tiny flowers known as florets.[^ref27] This diagram of a mature flower head shows that what we generally call "petals" are actually ray florets; they are sterile and serve to attract pollinators to disk florets.
 The disk florets, which number in the hundreds or thousands, grow in a spiral pattern and each one can develop its own fruit after pollination.
 Perceiving such floral traits and examining their functions requires a process of direct observation and visual analysis that is practiced by scientists and artists alike.
 <param ve-image fit="contain" primary url="http://tolweb.org/tree/ToLimages/treeoflifecomphead3.jpg" title="Jose L. Panero, _Capitulum cross section diagram_, © Creative Commons">
 <param ve-image fit="contain" url="https://upload.wikimedia.org/wikipedia/commons/4/44/Helianthus_whorl.jpg" title="_Helianthus_ whirl, L. Shyamal, Wikimedia Commons">
 <param ve-graphic img="https://upload.wikimedia.org/wikipedia/commons/a/ad/SunflowerModel.svg" title="Sunflower Model">